 How to start as a UGC creator

 If you are interested in becoming a UGC creator I’d love to help you!
 This isn’t just a field of work, it’s a community full of support and opportunities to grow.
-Getting started with UGC is relatively simple.
-Here are a few steps I recommend that you take to get started:
+Here are a few steps I recommend that you take to get started with UGC:

 - Identify the platforms you want to be most active on.
 I recommend going where your target audience is and creating content there.
 Those platforms could include social media, review sites, blogs, and forums.